learn-co-curriculum/node-modules-folder-lab/README.md

 1. Create a proxy file `index.js` in the `color-logs` folder
 2. Import all the files in the `color-logs` folder in the `index.js` (except `index.js obviously)
-3. Export the imported file as an object—the `module.exports = {...} pattern—with filenames as properties (see extra info if this is too confusing)
+3. Export the imported file as an object.
+Follow the  `module.exports = {...} pattern with filenames as values of properties (see extra info if this is too confusing)
 4. Create `main.js` in the repository folder and import the `color-logs` folder
 5. Print two lines: "Access granted" with green color and "Permission denied" with red.
-6. Bonus: refactor `index.js` to process unlimited number of file from the `color-logs` folder with `fs.
+6. Bonus: refactor `index.js` to process an unlimited number of files from the `color-logs` folder with `fs.

 ### Extra Info